jarrarhaider1214/docs/pages/user-guide/components/cluster/gcp-cluster/gcp-cluster.md

 1. **Image Family**: Will be listed based on the GCP account used to create cluster.
 2. **Image Project**: Will be listed based on the image family selected.
 3. **Service Account Email:** Will be listed based on the GCP account used.
 It needs to have required access level as shown in info message in screenshot above.
 4. **Tags**: Tags attached with the cluster.
-They can be attached while configuring cluster.
+They can be attached while configuring network.
 5. **Disk Type:** Type of the disk for root volume e.g. Persistent SSD.
 6. **Disk Size**: Size for the root volume disk.
 7. **Docker Data Volume**: To add docker data volume as well.